-- That the breach warrants immediate termination of the student's contract, or - That the breach warrants referral into a Misconduct Panel for consideration, or - That the breach warrants some other action being taken, for example (but not limited to): - Suspension or exclusion under the Precautionary Measures (under the Policy on Sexual Misconduct, Harassment and Related Behaviours) - Suspension or exclusion under the Emergency Powers of Exclusion and Suspension; - Referral into Support Through Studies, with clear actions/expectations set for the student: - o Remedial actions for the student, with clear timeframes - Any other necessary actions (including precautionary actions) - (g) There is sufficient evidence, on the balance of probabilities, of behaviour or conduct by the student that would constitute a material breach of the Terms and Conditions but that occurred prior to the student entering the student contract with National Centre for Circus Arts.
+- (g) There is sufficient evidence, on the balance of probabilities, of behaviour or conduct by the student that would constitute a material breach of the Terms and Conditions but that occurred prior to the student entering the student contract with NCCA.
 In this instance, the Preliminary Enquiry Officer will refer the Preliminary Enquiry Report together with any relevant evidence considered during the Preliminary Enquiry to the School Principal.
 The Principal will review the information together with the student's application to the School, to determine whether the student should reasonably have disclosed this information at the point of, or during their application to, the School.
 Having completed this review, on the balance of probabilities the Principal will determine one of the following outcomes, which shall be communicated in writing to the student by the Preliminary Enquiry Officer: - That the student should reasonably have disclosed this information to the School in the course of their application or during the admissions process, and that the student's contract will therefore be terminated on the basis that they have made a false, fraudulent or misleading application in accordance with the relevant Terms and Conditions and the applicable Admissions Policy; - That there are no reasonable grounds to expect the student to have disclosed this information to the School in the course of making their application.
-In this instance, in liaison with relevant staff at the School (eg Head of Student Support), the Principal will determine: - Whether there are any necessary actions arising from the matter for the School to take, including any support for the student; - o Whether there are any expectations needed to be set for the student.
+In this instance, in liaison with relevant staff at the School (eg Head of Student Support), the Principal will determine: - Whether there are any necessary actions arising from the matter for the School to take, including any support for the student; - Whether there are any expectations needed to be set for the student.